DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Ashlan run over toward him.

 "That's just unreal.
-Hey, Kay, if you're so strong, you should say so from the beginning!"
+Hey, Kai, if you're so strong, you should say so from the beginning!"

 "...You told me to take refugee though?"